Sax Rohmer: Other work

 Rohmer became a friend of escapologist Harry Houdini, who wrote to him in praise of Rohmer's The Romance of Sorcery.
 Rohmer based his mystery-solving magician character Bazarada on Houdini.

 The Orchard of Tears is an odd book in the context of Sax Rohmer's other work.
 There are no Oriental villains or exotic locations; rather, there are gentle rabbits and lambs in pastoral settings and a great deal of philosophical musing.
 As much as he enjoyed Fu Manchu—and the notoriety and income the character provided—Rohmer had other interests and a markedly serious side.
 The departure from his expected subject matter is plainly signalled by the book's dedication: "To the slaves of the pomegranate, sons of Adam and daughters of Eve, who drink at the fountain of life, this chalice is offered as a loving-cup".

-In The Quest of the Sacred Slipper (1919) terror comes to Britain when a self-centered archaeologist unearths one of Islam's holiest relics—the sacred slipper of the prophet Mohammed.
+In The Quest of the Sacred Slipper (1919) terror comes to Britain when a self-centred archaeologist unearths one of Islam's holiest relics—the sacred slipper of the prophet Mohammed.
 Until it is returned to its rightful people, the implacable Hassan of Aleppo vows his reign of death and destruction shall not cease.
 Behind these inhuman outrages is a secret group of fanatics.
 Not even the best men of Scotland Yard seem able to apprehend them.

 Tales of Chinatown (1922) is a collection of 10 short stories published in hardcover by Cassell in 1922 and Doubleday, Page and Company in 1922.
 All of the stories first appeared in magazine format.
 This collection includes a story that is considered to be one of his best and also has been anthologised many times; "Tcheriapin".
 The story "The Hand of the Mandarin Quong" was rewritten for this book; first published as "Hand of the White Sheikh", Rohmer changed the setting to a Chinatown background and published it as "The Mystery of the Shriveled Hand"; the title was then changed again for this collection.